vitest-dev/vscode/README.md

 - Visual Studio Code version >= July 2021 (version 1.59).
 - Vitest version >= v0.12.0

+# Introduction

+You can identify if your config is loaded by the extension with `process.env.VITEST_VSCODE` and change the configuration accordingly.

 ## Configuration

 - `vitest.enable`: Extension will automatically detect if the current project is using Vitest.
 If detection fails, extension can be manually enabled via this option.